teozern1/tp/docs/UserGuide.md

 Example: `attn 1 se/S1`

 ### Adds an assignment `addAssignment`
 Adds a new assignment to the system.
 Fails if the name given is blank.
+Currently TAssistnt only supports addition of assignments to the system, however, editing and removing functionality will be implemented in the future.

-Format: `addAssignment assgn/ ASSIGNMENT_TITLE`
+Format: `addAssignment assgn/ASSIGNMENT_TITLE`

-Example: `addAssignment assgn/ Assignment 1`
+Example: `addAssignment assgn/Assignment 1`

 --------------------------------------------------------------------------------------------------------------------